verb (nips, nipping, nipped)

 verb (nips, nipping, nipped)[no object] Back to top

-- Take a sip or sips of liquor: the men nipped from the bottleMore example sentences
+- Take a sip or sips of spirits: the men nipped from the bottleMore example sentences

 - He had obviously been on the plane from a previous leg, nipping at those little bottles of Jack Daniel's.